Open Accessibility Menu

 • Cut along your outline with a saw blade or utility knife.
 Carefully trace over the lines multiple times with your utility knife for a cleaner cut.

-• Measure an additional 3/4” in each time you hit a stud and mark this point to find its center.
+• Measure an additional 3/4” each time you hit a stud and mark this point to find its center.
 Your patch should overlap with each stud slightly to ensure it's properly supported.

 • Carefully remove the damaged wallboard piece.